Tetrasomy 18p: Congenital anomalies

 In males, cryptorchidism is common.
 Abnormal genitalia in females is not a common feature.
 Renal abnormalities have been reported in a minority of patients.
 Horseshoe kidney and bladder diverticuli have been reported.
 Other abdominal malformations, including pyloric stenosis and hernias, have also been reported, though they are present in only a minority of patients.Orthopedic anomalies also occur relatively frequently, with hip dysplasia being the most common orthopedic issue.
 Clubfoot and rocker bottom feet have also been reported.Myelomeningocele is another known feature associated with tetrasomy 18p.

 Neonatal complications

 Neonatal complications (apart from congenital anomalies) are common.
 In a paper published in 2010, 41 of 42 individuals had some type medical problem in the first days of life, the most common being feeding difficulties.
 Respiratory difficulty and jaundice are also relatively frequent.

 ENT

 Recurrent otitis media is common, and many patients required the placement of PE tubes.
 Small ear canals are also fairly common, but not as much as in 18q-.

 Gastrointestinal

 The most common gastrointestinal abnormality is chronic constipation, though gastrointestinal reflux was also common.

 Endocrine

 Growth hormone deficiency is present in about 20% of people with tetrasomy 18p.

 Neurologic

 Hypotonia and/or hypertonia are present in nearly all individuals with tetrasomy 18p.
-Approximately 25% have a seizure disorder.
+Approximately 25% have epilepsy.